Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: The bordism computation

 so that the (fibrewise) intersection form is positive/negative definite on the summands.
 This splitting is only natural up to homotopy and the individual summands are not flat.
-Some linear combinations of these bundles arise as family indices of elliptic operators; for example $\sum_{k=0}^d (-1)^d H^k(E \to B;\bR)\in KO^0(B)$ is the family index of the Euler characteristic operator, and similarly $H^{2,+} (E \to B;\bC) - H^{2,-} (E \to B;\bC) \in KU^0(B)$ is (when $d=4$) the family index of the signature operator.
-Note, however, that the signature operator cannot easily be viewed as a real operator, which is why complex $K$-theory appears here.
+Some linear combinations of these bundles arise as family indices of elliptic operators; for example $\sum_{k=0}^d (-1)^d H^k(E \to B;\bR)\in KO^0(B)$ is the family index of the Euler characteristic operator, and similarly $H^{2,+} (E \to B;\bR) - H^{2,-} (E \to B;\bR) \in KU^0(B)$ is (when $d=4$) the family index of the signature operator.